 - Verbal cues – When the puppy starts biting you, state “NO!” in a firm voice and end the playtime.
 Let him know that playtime or attention time is over when he bites.

 - Distracting/diverting the bad behavior – If your puppy is a consistent biter, you should always have a distraction in your pocket if you’re near the puppy.
 As soon as he starts biting, give him the toy or chew.
-While it may sound like you’re rewarding the biting with a toy or chew, it’s actually used as a distraction from the biting.
+While it may sound like you’re rewarding the biting, it’s actually more of a distraction from the biting.

 - Time out – When your puppy begins biting and won’t respond to your discipline, put him in his crate or give him alone time.
 It’s important that this is not seen as a punishment or truly negative experience, so be careful here.
 Gently and calmly place your puppy in their crate.